-Limitations Colonization may happen quickly in highly social species but can be very slow or ineffective if few birds of the target species visit Requires facilities for storing and preparing food and housing people.
+Limitations Colonization may happen quickly in highly social species but can be very slow or ineffective if few Requires facilities for storing and preparing food and housing people.
 May take years to establish a colony; many birds of the target species visit. species do not breed until several years old.
 Some birds may not return.